sequenceiq/slider/src/site/markdown/cluster/specification.md

 or `/roles/*/yarn.memory`

-## History
+## Core Concepts

-The Hoya cluster specification was implicitly defined in the file `org.apache.hoya.api.ClusterDescription`.
-It had a number of roles

-1. Persistent representaton of cluster state
-1. Internal model of desired cluster state within the Application Master.
-1. Dynamic representation of current cluster state when the AM was queried, marshalled over the network as JSON.
+A persistent cluster is defined in a "Cluster Description" JSON file, saved into HDFS as `cluster.json` in a standarized location for each cluster (by default, `${user.home}/.hoya/clusters/${clustername}/cluster.json`)

+An extended form of the same JSON specification is used to provide status information back from the Application Master, "AM", to client applications.

+## Sections for specifying and describing cluster state

+The cluster desciption is hierarchal, with standardized sections.

+Different sections have one of three roles.

+1. Storage and specification of internal properties used to define a cluster -properties that should not be modified by users -doing so is likely to render the cluster undeployable.

+1. Storage and specification of the components deployed by Hoya.
+These sections define options for the deployed application, the size of the deployed application, attributes of the deployed roles, and customizable aspects of the Hoya application master.

-1. Description of updated state when reconfiguring a running cluster.
+  This information defines the *desired state* of a cluster.

-Initially the dynamic status included a complete history of all containers -this soon highlit some restrictions on the maximum size of a JSON-formatted string in Hadoop's "classic" RPC: 32K, after which the string was silently truncated.
-Accordingly, this history was dropped.

-Having moved to Protocol Buffers as the IPC wire format, with a web view alongside, this history could be reconsidered.

-The initial design place most values into the root entry, and relied on Jaxon introspection to set and retrieve the values -it was a Java-first specification, with no external specificatin or regression tests.

-As the number of entries in the root increased, the design switched to storing more attributes into specific sections *under* the root path:
+  Users may edit these sections, either via the CLI, or by directly editing the `cluster.json` file of a frozen cluster.

+1. Status information provided by a running cluster.
+These include: information about the cluster, statistics, information about reach role in the cluster -as well as other aspects of the deployment.

-* `info`: read-only information about the cluster.
+ This information describes the *actual state* of a cluster.

-* `statistics`: Numeric statistics about the cluster
+Using a common format for both the specification and description of a cluster may be confusing, but it is designed to unify the logic needed to parse and process cluster descriptions.
+There is only one JSON file to parse -merely different sections of relevance at different times.

+## Role-by-role subsections

+A hoya-deployed application consists of the single Hoya application master, and one or more roles -specific components in the actual application.

+The `/roles` section contains a listing for each role, declaring the number of instances of each role desired, possibly along with some details defining the actual execution of the application.

+The `/statistics/roles/` section returns statistics on each role, while `/instances` has a per-role entry listing the YARN containers hosting instances.

+## Cluster information for applications

+The AM/application provider may generate information for use

-# Sections
+# Specification Sections

+## "/" : root

+The root contains a limited number of key-value pairs,

+* `version`: string; required.
+The version of the JSON file, as an `x.y.z` version string.
+    1. Applications MUST verify that they can process a specific version.
+    1. The version number SHOULD be incremented in the minor "z" value after enhancements that are considered backwards compatible.
+    Incompatible updates MUST be updated with a new "y" value.
+    The final, "x" number, is to be reserved for major reworkings of the cluster specification itself (this document or its successors).

+* `name`: string; required.
+Cluster name;
+* `type`: string; required.
+Reference to the provider type -this triggers a Hadoop configuration property lookup to find the implementation classes.
+* `valid`: boolean; required.
+Flag to indicate whether or not a specification is considered valid.
+If false, the rest of the document is in an unknown state.

+## `/hoya-internal`

+Stores internal configuration options.
+These parameters are not defined in this document.

-## `info {}`
+## `/diagnostics`

-Read-only list of information about the application.
-Generally this is intended to be used for debugging and testing.
+Persisted list of information about Hoya.

-### Persisted: static information about the file history
+Static information about the file history

-    "info" : {
+    "diagnostics" : {
       "create.hadoop.deployed.info" : "(detached from release-2.3.0) @dfe46336fbc6a044bc124392ec06b85",
       "create.application.build.info" : "Hoya Core-0.13.0-SNAPSHOT Built against commit# 1a94ee4aa1 on Java 1.7.0_45 by stevel",
       "create.hadoop.build.info" : "2.3.0",
       "create.time.millis" : "1393512091276",
     },

+This information is not intended to provide anything other than diagnostics to an application; the values and their meaning are not defined.
+All applications MUST be able to process an empty or absent `/diagnostics` section.

+## Options

+A Persisted list of options used by Hoya and its providers to build up the AM and the configurations of the deployed service components

+  "options": {
+    "hoya.am.monitoring.enabled": "false",
+    "hoya.cluster.application.image.path": "hdfs://sandbox.hortonworks.com:8020/hbase.tar.gz",
+    "hoya.container.failure.threshold": "5",
+    "hoya.container.failure.shortlife": "60",
+    "zookeeper.port": "2181",
+    "zookeeper.path": "/yarnapps_hoya_stevel_test_cluster_lifecycle",
+    "zookeeper.hosts": "sandbox",
+    "site.hbase.master.startup.retainassign": "true",
+    "site.fs.defaultFS": "hdfs://sandbox.hortonworks.com:8020",
+    "site.fs.default.name": "hdfs://sandbox.hortonworks.com:8020",
+    "env.MALLOC_ARENA_MAX": "4",
+    "site.hbase.master.info.port": "0",
+    "site.hbase.regionserver.info.port": "0"
+  },

+Many of the properties are automatically set by Hoya when a cluster is constructed.
+They may be edited afterwards.

-### Dynamic:
+### Standard Option types

+All option values MUST be strings.

+#### `hoya.`
+All options that begin with `hoya.` are intended for use by hoya and providers to configure the Hoya application master itself, and the application.
+For example, `hoya.container.failure.threshold` defines the number of times a container must fail before the role (and hence the cluster) is considered to have failed.
+As another example, the zookeeper bindings such as `zookeeper.hosts` are read by the HBase and Ambari providers, and used to modify the applications' site configurations with application-specific properties.

+#### `site.`

+These are properties that are expected to be propagated to an application's `site` configuration -if such a configuration is created.
+For HBase, the site file is `hbase-site.xml`; for Accumulo it is `accumulo-site.xml`

+1. The destination property is taken by removing the prefix `site.`, and setting the shortened key with the defined value.
+1. Not all applications have the notion of a site file; These applications MAY ignore the settings.
+1. Providers MAY validate site settings to recognise invalid values.
+This aids identifying and diagnosing startup problems.

+#### `env.`

+These are options to configure environment variables in the roles.
+When a container is started, all `env.` options have the prefix removed, and are then set as environment variables in the target context.

+1. The Hoya AM uses these values to configure itself, after following the option/role merge process.
+1. Application providers SHOULD follow the same process.

+## '/roles': Role definitions

+The `/roles/$ROLENAME/` clauses each provide options for a specific role.

+This includes
+1. `role.instances`: defines the number of instances of a role to create
+1. `env.` environment variables for launching the container
+1. `yarn.` properties to configure YARN requests.
+1. `jvm.heapsize`: an option supported by some providers to fix the heap size of a component.

+      "worker": {
+        "yarn.memory": "768",
+        "env.MALLOC_ARENA_MAX": "4",
+        "role.instances": "0",
+        "role.name": "worker",
+        "role.failed.starting.instances": "0",
+        "jvm.heapsize": "512M",
+        "yarn.vcores": "1",
+      },

+The role `hoya` represents the Hoya Application Master itself.

+      "hoya": {
+        "yarn.memory": "256",
+        "env.MALLOC_ARENA_MAX": "4",
+        "role.instances": "1",
+        "role.name": "hoya",
+        "jvm.heapsize": "256M",
+        "yarn.vcores": "1",
+      },

+## How `/options` and role options are merged.

+The options declared for a specific role are merged with the cluster-wide options to define the final options for a role.
+This is implemented in a simple override model: role-specific options can override any site-wide options.

+1. The options defined in `/options` are used to create the initial option map for each role.
+1. The role's options are then applied to the map -this may overwrite definitions from the `/options` section.
+1. There is no way to "undefine" a cluster option, merely overwrite it.
+1. The merged map is then used by the provider to create the component.
+1. The special `hoya` role is used in the CLI to define the attributes of the AM.

+Options set on a role do not affect any site-wide options: they are specific to the invidual role being created.

+As such, overwriting a `site.` option may have no effect -or it it may change the value of a site configuration document *in that specific role instance*.

+*Standard role options*

+* `role.instances` : number; required.
+  The number of instances of that role desired in the application.
+* `yarn.vcores` : number.
+  The number of YARN "virtual cores" to request for each role instance.
+  The larger the number, the more CPU allocation -and potentially the longer time to satisfy the request and so instantiate the node.
+  If the value '"-1"` is used -for any role but `hoya`-the maximum value available to the application is requested.
+* `yarn.memory` : number.
+  The number in Megabytes of RAM to request for each role instance.
+  The larger the number, the more memory allocation -and potentially the longer time to satisfy the request and so instantiate the node.
+  If the value '"-1"` is used -for any role but `hoya`-the maximum value available to the application is requested.

+* `env.` environment variables.
+String environment variables to use when setting up the container

+*Provider-specific role options*

+* `jvm.heapsize` -the amount of memory for a provider to allocate for a processes JVM.
+Example "512M".
+This option MAY be implemented by a provider.

+# Information Sections

+These are the parts of the document that provide dynamic run-time information about an application.
+They are provided by the Hoya Application Master when a request for the cluster status is issued.

+## `/info`

+Dynamic set of string key-value pairs containing information about the running application -as provided by th

+The values in this section are not normatively defined.

+However, here are some

- whether the AM supports service restart without killing all the containers hosting the role instances:
+* `hoya.am.restart.supported"`  whether the AM supports service restart without killing all the containers hosting the role instances:

         "hoya.am.restart.supported" : "false",

- timestamps of the cluster going live, and when the status query was made
+* timestamps of the cluster going live, and when the status query was made

         "live.time" : "27 Feb 2014 14:41:56 GMT",
         "live.time.millis" : "1393512116881",
         "status.time" : "27 Feb 2014 14:42:08 GMT",
         "status.time.millis" : "1393512128726",

-  yarn data provided to the AM
+* yarn data provided to the AM

         "yarn.vcores" : "32",
         "yarn.memory" : "2048",

-  information about the application and hadoop versions in use.
+*  information about the application and hadoop versions in use.
 Here the application was built using Hadoop 2.3.0, but is running against the version of Hadoop built for HDP-2.

         "status.application.build.info" : "Hoya Core-0.13.0-SNAPSHOT Built against commit# 1a94ee4aa1 on Java 1.7.0_45 by stevel",
         "status.hadoop.build.info" : "2.3.0",
         "status.hadoop.deployed.info" : "bigwheel-m16-2.2.0 @704f1e463ebc4fb89353011407e965"

+As with the `/diagnostics` section, this area is primarily intended for debugging.

  ## `instances`

  Information about the live containers in a cluster